 Flyers legends Bill Barber was honored prior to the game when his #7 was retired and raised to the Spectrum rafters, with the Hall-of-Fame left winger giving his "I was, I am, and always will be a Philadelphia Flyer" speech.

-1997 – John LeClair notched the eighth hat trick of his career and added a pair of assists against his former team, and Ron Hextall made 21 saves to lead the visiting Flyers to a 6-2 triumph over the Montreal Canadiens.
+1997 – John LeClair notched the seventh regular season hat trick of his career and added a pair of assists against his former team, and Ron Hextall made 21 saves to lead the visiting Flyers to a 6-2 triumph over the Montreal Canadiens at Bell Center.

 Eric Lindros and Dainius Zubrus each added a goal and two assists, while Dan Kordic also scored for Philadelphia.